Cuthbert Bromley

 Major Cuthbert Bromley VC (19 September 1878 - 13 August 1915) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Bromley was a son of John Bromley.
-He was commissioned into the Army in 1898.
+He was commissioned as a second lieutenant into the 3rd (Militia) Battalion, King's Regiment (Liverpool), on 14 February 1896.
+He transferred to the Lancashire Fusiliers on 4 May 1898.

+He was promoted from supernumerary lieutenant captain to captain on 24 June 1908.

-Bromley was a captain in the 1st Battalion, The Lancashire Fusiliers, British Army at the time of being awarded the VC for his actions on 25 April 1915, during the landings at W Beach, Gallipoli, Turkey, and during which he was wounded three times.
+Bromley was a captain in the 1st Battalion, Lancashire Fusiliers, British Army, at the time of being awarded the VC for his actions on 25 April 1915, during the landings at W Beach, Gallipoli, Turkey, and during which he was wounded three times.

+He was promoted to major in September 1915.